 What about Klamath religion?

-or this site about Native religions in general.
+or this site about Native belief in general.

 Can you recommend a good book for me to read?

-We do not know many books specifically about the Klamath tribe.
-One good resource about Klamath culture and history
+There are not many books for kids about the Klamath tribe.
+One good resource about Klamath culture and history for older readers is

 is The Klamath Tribe: A People and their Reservation.